Joan Fontaine: David O. Selznick and Hitchcock

 Fontaine's luck changed one night at a dinner party when she found herself seated next to producer David O. Selznick.
 Selznick and she began discussing the Daphne du Maurier novel Rebecca, and Selznick asked her to audition for the part of the unnamed heroine.
 She endured a grueling six-month series of film tests along with hundreds of other actresses before securing the part sometime before her 22nd birthday.

 Rebecca (1940), starring Laurence Olivier alongside Fontaine, marked the American debut of British director Alfred Hitchcock.
 The film was released to glowing reviews, and Fontaine was nominated for an Academy Award for Best Actress.
 Fontaine did not win that year (Ginger Rogers took home the award for Kitty Foyle), but she did win the following year for Best Actress in Suspicion, which co-starred Cary Grant and was also directed by Hitchcock.
 This was the only Academy Award-winning acting performance to have been directed by Hitchcock.

 Fontaine was then one of the biggest female stars in Hollywood, although she was typecast in female melodrama.
 "They seemed to want to make me cry the whole Atlantic", she later said.
-However, historically, she had become the top female star of the 1940s.

 20th Century Fox borrowed her to appear opposite Tyrone Power in This Above All (1942) then she went to Warner Brothers to star alongside Charles Boyer in The Constant Nymph.
 She was nominated for a third Academy Award for her performance in this film.

 She also starred as the titular protagonist in the film Jane Eyre that year, which was developed by Selznick then sold to Fox.

 During the war Fontaine occasionally worked as a nurse's aide.

-Fontaine starred in the film Frenchman's Creek (1944).
-Like Rebecca, this was also based on a novel by Daphne du Maurier.
+She starred in the film Frenchman's Creek (1944).
+Like Rebecca, this was based on a novel by Daphne du Maurier.
 Fontaine personally considered Frenchman's Creek one of her least favorites among the films she starred in.

-Selznick wanted to cast her in I'll Be Seeing You (1944) but she refused, saying she was "sick of playing the sad sack."
+Selznick wanted to cast her in I'll Be Seeing You (1944) but she refused, saying she was "sick of playing the sad sack".
 Selznick suspended her for eight months.
 Eventually she went back to work in The Affairs of Susan (1945) for Hal Wallis at Paramount, her first comedy.
 She returned to RKO for From This Day Forward (1946).